stuyy/beginner-java-programming-exercises/exercise_3/README.md

 The value of `f` would be `22.0` and *not* `22`, doubles and floats will always trail a decimal point, in this case it will add a `.0` at the end of `22`.

 *Narrowing conversion* is the opposite of *widening conversion*, where we convert a higher ranked data type to a lower ranked data type.
-The above example of assigning an integer to a double is an example of narrowing conversion.

 Java does not perform narrowing conversions automatically, due to *loss of precision*.